-Meet Tony, formally known as Lawrence Actonius Belvedere III, the sanctuary's spunky little black bunny.
+Meet Tony, AKA Lawrence Actonious Belvedere III, the sanctuary's spunky little black bunny.
 Tony came to Saving Grace from a high kill shelter in the Antelope Valley.
 Thousands of bunnies end up in dangerous situations like Tony's each year.

 Tony spends his days hanging out with the silky chickens and his bunny friend, Louisa.
 Stop by to meet Tony!

 Louisa, the gray bunny here at the sanctuary, is one of the sweetest animals you may ever meet (that is if she's not feeling too shy for visitors).
 During the hot days of summer, Louisa and her bunny friend Tony spend their days in their underground bunny hutch, which stays a cool 75 degrees, even when its triple digits up above!

 12/13/2020 - Last night we said good-bye to this beautiful girl, Betty White.
 Yesterday was a tough day.

 At lunchtime, when Kathy went in to feed the bunnies and chickens lunch Betty didn't come running out as she usually did.
 Betty was always so cute.
 Whenever Kathy would go into the aviary, Betty would come running over to her, sit up, and put her little front paws together.
 Kathy liked to think Betty was running to greet her, but actually, it was probably that she wanted snacks.

 But whatever the reason, Betty was adorable.

 But yesterday she was hiding in a place she didn't normally go.
 But she did eat a little of her lunch.
 Betty was examined.
 It wasn't good.
 Although a specific diagnosis wasn't given it was thought to possibly be a neurological issue/infection.
 Betty was given fluids and a strong antibiotic injection.
 We were provided more syringes with the antibiotic to give to her once a day.
 We were told 'we are hoping she'll make it, but we don't know'.